LitzN/hennastyles/README.md

     `python3 manage.py createsuperuser`
     and fill in a name, email and password for the superuser.

-9. Back in the settings.py file, replace the dj_database_url database setting back to the original configuration so the database URL is not pushed to github.
+9. Back in the django settings file, replace the dj_database_url database setting back to the original configuration so the database URL is not pushed to github.

 10. Commit your changes.